Attending a lecture at UC Berkeley

 May I participate in class discussion or ask questions during lecture?

 As an observer, please don't.
 As you are attending only one lecture, it is likely that you are unaware of the lecture’s context, or that your question has been answered previously.
-While we want you to have the most rewarding experience possible while at Cal, it is also our goal to minimize classroom disruption.
+While we want you to have the most rewarding experience possible while on campus, it is also our goal to minimize classroom disruption.

 What if a professor is not accepting visitors or asks us to leave?